Andrea-1704/Symbolic_Regression_Project/Readme.md

 ## Mutation

+Before introducing the mutations and crossover techniques we used, we would like to acknowledge that we drew inspiration from the gplearn library.
+Although our implementation differs in several aspects, we aimed to incorporate hoist mutation and point mutation after recognizing their effectiveness.
+Regarding crossover, our approach deviates significantly, as our fitness function and tree structure differ from those used in gplearn.

 We introduced three different types of mutation: subtree mutation, hoist mutation and point mutation.

 - Subtree mutation: mutates a subtree with another one randomly generated;